 Adaptive robustness evaluation has become the standard in adversarial machine learning in recent years [65], [66].
-In this section, we evaluate the resistance of Poison Ink against some adaptive defense techniques, which takes into account the fact that trigger patterns are not static and may be hidden in the image edges.
+Here we evaluate the resistance of Poison Ink against some adaptive defense techniques, taking into account the fact that trigger patterns are not static and may be hidden in the image edges.

-We first test the robustness of Poison Ink to adaptive preprocessing operations such as Gaussian Noise and Gaussian Blur, which may mitigate the Poison Ink by disrupting the image edges.
+We first test the robustness of Poison Ink to adaptive pre-processing operations such as Gaussian Noise and Gaussian Blur, which may mitigate the Poison Ink by disrupting the image edges.
 In addition, we adopt three data augmentations used in [67] for sanitizing backdoor attacks.
-In detail, Mixup means blending inputs with clean images, while Cutout and CutMix denote that patches of inputs are randomly cut and pasted with nothing or clean images, respectively.
-We display quantitative results on ImageNet dataset and CIFAR-10 dataset in Table XII.
-The results suggest that Poison Ink can still keep a relatively high ASR after suffering from such pre-processing operations.
+In detail, Mixup means blending inputs with clean images, while Cutout and CutMix denote that patches of inputs are randomly cut and